Cluster-guided Asymmetric Contrastive Learning for Unsupervised Person Re-Identification: Related Work

 \subsection{Unsupervised Person Re-identification}

-Person Re-ID aims to find specific pedestrians from videos or pictures according to targets.
-For the increasing demand in real life and avoiding the high consumption of labeling datasets, unsupervised person re-identification has become popular in recent years~\cite{Zheng:arXiv16}.
-The existing unsupervised person Re-ID methods can be divided into two categories: a) unsupervised domain adaptation methods, which need labeled source dataset and unlabeled target dataset~\cite{liu:CVPR19,Bak:ECCV18,Peng:CVPR16,Wang:CVPR18}; and b) pure unsupervised methods, which need with only unlabeled dataset~\cite{Ge:NIPS20,Lin:AAAI19,Fan:TOMM18,Lin:CVPR20}.
+Person Re-ID aims to find specific pedestrians from videos or images according to targets.
+For the increasing demand in real life and avoiding the high consumption of labeling datasets, unsupervised person Re-ID has become popular in recent years~\cite{Zheng:arXiv16}.
+The existing unsupervised person Re-ID methods can be divided into two categories: a) unsupervised domain adaptation methods, that need labeled source dataset and unlabeled target dataset~\cite{liu:CVPR19,Bak:ECCV18,Peng:CVPR16,Wang:CVPR18}; and b) pure unsupervised methods, that need with only unlabeled dataset~\cite{Ge:NIPS20,Lin:AAAI19,Fan:TOMM18,Lin:CVPR20}.

-The unsupervised domain adaptation methods train the network with the help of labeled datasets, and transfer the network to unlabeled datasets by reducing the gap between two datasets, \eg, \cite{sun:AAAI16} proposed to align the second-order statistics of the distributions in the two domains through linear transformations to reduce the domain shift, \cite{Ge:NIPS20} proposed a combined loss function to co-train with samples from the source and target domains and the merging memory bank, \cite{ganin:arxiv14} proposed to maximize the inter-domain classification loss and minimize the intra-domain classification loss to learn domain robust features.
+The unsupervised domain adaptation methods train the network with the help of labeled datasets, and transfer the network to unlabeled datasets by reducing the gap between two datasets.
+For example, \cite{sun:AAAI16} proposed to align the second-order statistics of the distributions in the two domains through linear transformations to reduce the domain shift; \cite{Ge:NIPS20} proposed a combined loss function to co-train with samples from the source and target domains and the merging memory bank; \cite{ganin:arxiv14} proposed to maximize the inter-domain classification loss and minimize the intra-domain classification loss to learn domain robust features.
 However, unsupervised domain adaptation methods are limited by the requirement of the target dataset having close distribution to the source dataset.

-Most purely unsupervised person Re-ID methods rely on the pseudo label to train the network, \eg, HCT \cite{Zeng:CVPR20} uses a hierarchical clustering to generate pseudo labels and train the convolution neural network for feature learning, \cite{Wang:CVPR20} assigns multiple labels to samples and proposes a new loss function for multi-label training.
-Note that the quality of the pseudo label relies on the feature representation of the input images, however, in the early stage, the feature representation is not good to generate high quality pseudo labels and the low quality pseudo labels will also contaminate the network training.
+Most purely unsupervised person Re-ID methods rely on the pseudo labels to train the network.
+For example, HCT \cite{Zeng:CVPR20} uses hierarchical clustering to generate pseudo labels and train the convolution neural network for feature learning; \cite{Wang:CVPR20} assigns multiple labels to samples and proposes a new loss function for multi-label training.
+Note that the quality of the pseudo labels relies on the feature representation of the input images.
+However, in the early stage, the feature representation is not good enough to generate high-quality pseudo labels, and thus the low-quality pseudo labels will contaminate the network training.
 Therefore, it is needed to design a cluster refinement method to improve the clustering quality before feeding the pseudo labels to train the network.